 plot f(x)=2^x for x=0 to 5

-To add gridlines:
+To set a domain and add gridlines:

 plot 2^x from x=0 to 5 with gridlines.